 Device-specific troubleshooting, updates to devices, and confirmation of causes of device-related issues can occur only through the device manufacturer.
 Additionally, some devices may not have a unified update strategy and may depend on carrier requests to create updates.
 Carriers then distribute those updates.
 Therefore, updates for specific device issues may not be timely.

 Microsoft may direct customers to contact their mobile device vendor or mobile carrier for help.
 See the "References" section for more information about third-party support engagement methods.
 Microsoft Support is always open to collaborative troubleshooting if a vendor must be engaged.

-Becoming informed about mobile devicesWhen you evaluate which devices to use in an Exchange Server organization that uses Exchange ActiveSync, make sure that you understand the features and capabilities of the devices.
+How to become informed about mobile devicesWhen you evaluate the devices to be used in an Exchange Server organization that uses Exchange ActiveSync, you should make sure that you understand the features and capabilities of the devices.
 Not all devices support the same configuration options, and some devices may not support all features or versions of the Exchange ActiveSync protocol.

 A community chart for Comparison of Exchange ActiveSync clients

 (http://en.wikipedia.org/wiki/Comparison_of_Exchange_ActiveSync_Clients)is available on Wikipedia.
 Administrators and help desk personnel should use public information and their own testing to understand device capabilities.
 To help address this, the Exchange team created a new Exchange ActiveSync Logo program

 We will update this document as we identify new issues that apply to third-party devices that use the Exchange ActiveSync protocol.

 The following is a list of current issues that you may encounter when you use Microsoft Exchange Server 2007 or Microsoft Exchange Server 2010 together with third-party devices.
 If you are using Exchange Server 2007 Service Pack 3 (SP3) or Exchange Server 2010 SP1 and are experiencing an issue that is not listed here, go to the Microsoft Support